“Africa is a place where beauty and danger live side by side.”133Please respect copyright.PENANADz9DbbpvvI

 Outside, a gust of wind pushed dry grass against the wall with a sound like distant rain—like something approaching that could not yet be seen.

-“The Land Rovers are not transport,” Rachel went on.
+“The Zuks are not transport,” Rachel went on.
 “They are your mobility, your shade, your water carriage, and your evacuation plan.
 Without them, distance stops being geography and becomes time—time measured in heat, in thirst, in how long a human body can keep moving.”
 Her finger rested on the map as if pinning the thought in place.
 “You stay with the vehicles.
 Always.
 They are visible for kilometers.
 A person on foot is not.
 A person alone disappears very quickly out here.”

-Selena’s pen hovered above her notebook but never touched the page.
+Selena’s pen hovered above her notebook, but never touched the page.

 “And the communities?”
 Alyson asked.
 “They know we’re coming?”